Keith O'Nions: Awards

 In 1979, O'Nions was awarded the James B Macelwane Award by the American Geophysical Union, followed in 1983 with the Bigsby Medal of the Geological Society of London.
 In 1985, O'Nions was named Hallimond Lecturer by the Mineralogical Society and in 1986, was named both UK-Canada Rutherford Lecturer by the Royal Society and William Smith Lecturer by the Geological Society of London.

 O'Nions was further named Ingerson Lecturer by the Geological Society of America in 1990.
 In 1995 he was awarded the Arthur Holmes Medal by the European Union of Geosciences and the Lyell Medal by the Geological Society of London.
 In 1998, Australian National University named O'Nions as Jaeger-Hales Lecturer, while in 2001 he won the Urey Medal, presented by the European Association of Geochemistry.
 He was named Bruce Peller Prize Lecturer by the Royal Society of Edinburgh in 2004, and appointed as a HonFREng of the Royal Academy of Engineering in 2005.
 He is a member of the Norwegian Academy of Science and Letters.

 In September 2017 he was appointed by Natural Environment Research Council as Chair of the new British Geological Survey board.
 O'Nions served on the Board of A*Star, Singapore from 2013 to 2021, was Chair of Cambridge Enterprise from 2014 to 2020 and is Chair of Council, University of Nottingham.

 Personal life

-In 1967 he married Rita Bill with whom he has had three daughters.
+In 1967 he married Rita Bill with who he has had three daughters.